 The mission of TBE60s+ Singles is to renew old friendships, make new friends, and enrich our synagogue life, while adhering to the “3 Es” of Entertainment, Education, and Eating.
 You need not be a Temple member to participate!
 For further information and/or to place your name on the mailing list, contact Geri Gregory at (210) 733-9135, ext.
 120, or email.
-This is a fun and active social group that is supported, in part, by Golden Manor Jewish Senior Services.
+Take a look at upcoming events on their webpage.
+This is a fun and active social group that is supported, in part, by San Antonio Jewish Senior Services.

 Can you knit or crochet a shawl, blanket, baby cap, or ??
-Everything you knit will be distributed by the Temple's Chesed Committee to those in need.
-Would you like to learn to crochet a kipa?
-For more information, contact Ruth.
+Everything you knit will be distributed by the Temple to those in need.
+Would you like to learn to crochet a kippak?
+For more information, contact Ruth Malinas.

 Oneg Treats Bakers

 Home-made cookies, bars, cakes, and other sweets are provided for Friday night Onegs.
 Sometimes, cooks get together and bake as a group, and some people like to bake, but prefer to do so at home.
 Recipes and ingredients will be provided when we get together to cook.
-Please call Iris Lieberman at 210-699-8661 or email to let her know you would like to help, either baking with the group or at home.
-She will even make arrangements to pick up your goodies if you bake at home!
+Please email Patricia Marcus if you would like to help, either baking with the group or at home.

 Bagels & Books Book Group